kensho-technologies/babel-preset/README.md

 The present extends [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env), and forwards all additional options to that preset.

 Browser support is provided by `@babel/preset-env`'s [`browserslist` integration](https://babeljs.io/docs/en/babel-preset-env#browserslist-integration), where browser support is declared in a `.browserslistrc` file which can either contain a single set of browser queries or [multiple named groups of queries](https://github.com/browserslist/browserslist#configuring-for-different-environments).
-This preset's `development` and `production` envs will use the default (`production`) group while the `development-modern` and `production-modern` envs will use a `production-modern` group.
+This preset's `development` and `production` envs will use the default (`production`) group while the `development-modern` and `production-modern` envs will use a `modern` group.
 Be sure to specify these groups if using the corresponding environments.

 ### `browserslistEnv`

 `string` | `undefined`<br />
-Default: `production-modern` for `development-modern` and `production-modern` envs, `undefined` otherwise
+Default: `modern` for `development-modern` and `production-modern` envs, `undefined` otherwise

 The Browserslist environment to use.
 Forwarded to [the corresponding option in `@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env#browserslistenv).